kdn251/interviews/README.md

  the fact that the location of an item is not always determined by its hash value

 ### Graph
+* A *Graph* is an ordered pair of G = (V, E) comprising a set V of vertices or nodes together with a set E of edges or arcs, which are 2-element subsets of V (i.e. an edge is associated with two vertices, and that association takes the form of the unordered pair comprising those two vertices)
+ * **Undirected Graph**: a graph in which the adjacency relation is symmetric.
+So if there exists an edge from node u to node v (u -> v), then it is also the case that there exists an edge from node v to node u (v -> u)
+ * **Directed Graph**: a graph in which the adjacency relation is not symmetric.
+So if there exists an edge from node u to node v
+ (u -> v), this does *not* imply that there exists an edge from node v to node u (v -> u)

 ## Algorithms